 ABSTRAL is NOT equivalent to all other fentanyl products used to treat breakthrough pain on a mcg per mcg basis.
 There are differences in the pharmacokinetics of ABSTRAL relative to other fentanyl products which could potentially result in clinically important differences in the amount of fentanyl absorbed and could result in a fatal overdose.

-When prescribing ABSTRAL to a patient, DO NOT convert from other fentanyl products.
-Directions for safely converting patients to ABSTRAL from other fentanyl products are not currently available.
-(Note: This includes oral, transdermal, or parenteral formulations of fentanyl).
+When prescribing ABSTRAL to a patient, DO NOT convert on a mcg to mcg basis from other fentanyl products.
+Directions for safely converting patients to ABSTRAL from other fentanyl products are not currently available except for Actiq [see Conversion from Actiq ].
+This includes oral, transdermal, or parenteral formulations of fentanyl.
 Therefore, for opioid-tolerant patients starting treatment for breakthrough pain, the initial dose of ABSTRAL is 100 mcg.
-Individually titrate each patient's dose to provide adequate analgesia while minimizing side effects. [see DOSAGE AND ADMINISTRATION]
+Individually titrate each patient's dose to provide adequate analgesia while minimizing side effects.
+[See DOSAGE AND ADMINISTRATION]

 When dispensing ABSTRAL to a patient, DO NOT substitute it for any other fentanyl product prescription.